GeorgeMuscat/resume/resume.typ

     - HD in Web Application Security & Testing
     - HD in Computer Science Project (Capstone)
     - HD in Computer Networks & Applications
-    - HD in O-O Design and Programming
+    - HD in Object Oriented Design and Programming

     #pagebreak()